karepker/karepker.github.io/recommendations.md

 * ~~[_Harry Potter and the Methods of Rationality_][methods]~~: When I first found _Methods_, I couldn't stop reading it; I blew through the first ~1500 pages in two weeks during my sophomore year in college.
-By the time I had finished all that was available chapters, _Methods_ had sparked my interest in rationality, critical thinking, philosophy, and skepticism.
-While rereading it after its completion in 2015, however, I began to pick up on red flags, which were later confirmed and instantiated when I discovered [su3su2u1's review][su3su2u1_methods_review], which points out the deep problems with both the goals and execution of _Methods_.
-What was once my most enthusiastic recommendation is now my most ambivalent, but I keep _Methods_ on this list because of its undeniable initial impact on me.
+By the time I had finished all available chapters, _Methods_ had sparked my interest in rationality, critical thinking, philosophy, and skepticism.
+While rereading it after its completion in 2015, however, I started noting some red flags, which were later confirmed and instantiated when I discovered [su3su2u1's posts about _Methods_][su3su2u1_methods_posts], which point out deep problems with both its goals and execution.
+What was once my most enthusiastic recommendation is now my most ambivalent, but I keep _Methods_ on this list because of its undeniable impact on me.
 * [Harry Plinkett's reviews][youtube_plinkett_playlist]: Before watching
   Plinkett's reviews, I thought criticism was mostly touchy-feely garbage written by cynical hipsters.
 Plinkett's reviews showed me that criticism could